This guidance advises PCBUs how to choose, use and maintain an on-tool water suppression system to control dust.

 Some of the most common construction and manufacturing jobs create high levels of dust.
 These jobs often involve the use of power tools like cut-off saws, grinders, polishers, breakers and sanders.

-As a PCBU, you have a duty to complete a risk assessment.
+As a Person Conducting a Business or Undertaking (PCBU), you have a duty to complete a risk assessment.
 You also have a duty to eliminate risks.
 If this is not reasonably practicable, use the hierarchy of controls to minimise the risk of dust exposure to workers.

-See our reasonably practicable fact sheet [PDF, 44 KB] for more information.
+See WorkSafe’s Reasonably practicable [PDF, 44 KB] for more information.

 Risks presented by breathing in dust